NameRight provides procedural guidance, not legal advice.

 Free guides explain the general process.
 Complete helps apply the process to your situation.

-In District of Columbia, name change filings generally go through Superior Court.
-Requirements can vary by county and situation, so use this page as a starting point and verify current instructions with the official court source.
+In District of Columbia, you file a name change petition with the Superior Court in the county where you live.
+Requirements can vary by county and situation, so verify current instructions with the official court source before filing.

 Available source data lists the filing fee as $60.
 Fees can change, and additional costs may apply (e.g., publication fees, certified copies).
 Confirm the current amount with the court before filing.